 Under Employment Ordinance, Cap.
 57, a pregnant woman employed under a continuous contract immediately before the commencement of her maternity leave and having given notice of pregnancy and her intention to take maternity leave to the employer is entitled to a continuous period of 10 weeks’ maternity leave.

 Am I eligible for maternity leave pay?

-In order to be eligible for maternity leave pay, you must have worked under a continuous contract for 40 weeks, working a minimum of 18 hours per week (listen up, part time workers!) before your scheduled maternity leave starts.
+In order to be eligible for maternity leave pay in Hong Kong, you must have worked under a continuous contract for 40 weeks, working a minimum of 18 hours per week (listen up, part time workers!) before your scheduled maternity leave starts.

 I have worked for my current employer for fewer than 40 weeks, am I eligible for maternity leave?

 How do I give notice to my employer that I am pregnant and want to take maternity leave?

 When do people usually inform their employers?
 Is there any mandatory timing?

 Can I be entitled to any additional maternity leave in Hong Kong?